Mheryan-1613/Quickstow/README.md

 # Quickstow
-A fast file sorting program project test if the github is working
+A fast file sorting program.
+Please feel free to rewrite the code and make it more confortable for you!